AdobeDocs/campaign.en/help/v8/audiences/view-profiles.md

 >[!CAUTION]
 >
->The built-in Recipient screen is define through a XML schema and its associated form.
+>The built-in Recipient screen is defined through a XML schema and its associated form.
 The XML schema is stored in the **[!UICONTROL Administration > Configuration > Data schemas]** node of the Adobe Campaign explorer tree.
 Only expert users may make changes to these schemas.
 >

-## Edit a profile{#edit-a-profiles}
+## Edit a profile {#edit-a-profiles}

 Select a profile to display details in a new tab.